 It wasnt terribly better for Hispanics, who saw the percentage of employed teens fall from 40.31 percent in the two-month period of 2000 to 26.7 percent in June and July 2013.

-One of the more surprising findings of Sums research is that teens whose parents were wealthy were more likely to have a job than those whose parents had less income.
+Sums research found that teens whose parents were wealthy were more likely to have a job than those whose parents had less income.
 Some 46 percent of white male teens whose parents earned between $100,000 and $149,000 held a job this summer, compared with just 9.1 percent of black male teens whose family income was below $20,000 and 15.2 percent for Hispanic teen males with that same low family income.

 That finding is important because a plethora of research shows that teens who work do better in a wide range of social and economic indicators.
 The plunging teen employment rate is likely to mean trouble for this generation of young workers of all races.